blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/more_gpus.jpg)

 I seated the GPUs first before installing the heatsinks.
 Note that you should never attempt to run a GPU without a heatsink!
-It will rapidly overheat, and may even turn off automatically.
+It will rapidly overheat, although it may turn off automatically if you are lucky.

 ![server]({{https://blbadger.github.io}}/server_setup/all_gpus.jpg)